 Kids Represent a Shrinking Share of the U.S. Population in 2016 In 2016, children represented 23% of all Americans.
 See how this statistic has changed over time.
 Read More

-Watch: Funding Evidence-Based Programs in Child Welfare With the Family First Act A recorded webinar by the Casey and the William T. Grant foundations provides an overview of available funding streams for implementing and sustaining evidence-based programs in child welfare, with a special emphasis on the fedferal Family First Prevention Services Act.
+Watch: Funding Evidence-Based Programs in Child Welfare With the Family First Act A Casey and Grant foundations webinar highlights funding streams for evidence-based child welfare programs, focusing on the Family First Act.
 Read More